 - The expiry of homeopathic medicines and formulation vary from region to region and according to type of preparation.

 - If there is any change in colour of the pills, biochemic tablets or change in consistency/colour change in liquid dilution/tinctures, one must not consume them.

-- For liquid dilutions, if by adding liquid to pills dissolve them immediately, the indication is to discard the liquid dilution.
+- For liquid dilutions, if by adding liquid dilution, pills dissolve immediately, it points towards discarding the dilution.

-- Homeopathic medicines are completely safe but must be taken with consultation only.
+- Homeopathic medicines are completely safe but must be taken with consultation and supervision only.